 Gall Wasps cannot fly far and are mainly transported by wind or sadly, by prunings.
 It is vital to dispose of any removed galls in a manner that will not allow the wasp to emerge.
 Methods suggested include burning (I’ve heard of gardeners roasting them in the oven!), burying (1m), cutting up into tiny pieces (mulching), or soaking in water for 2 weeks.
 They definantly cannot be disposed of via council green waste or garbage collection services – this is known to spread the problem.

 NSW Department of Agriculture has conducted some trials using Kaolin clay (Surround®).
 This product is registered for sunburn and unfortunately cannot be used for Gall Wasp control yet.
 Results however look promising for the future.

-References: Vasali’s Garden Video on slicing galls, Melbourne article on pruning galls, Sustainable Gardening Australia, NSW Department of Primary Industries, Green Harvest Insect Trap, Deep Green Permaculture – includes description of cutting galls/exposing larvae to elements, WA Department of Primary Industries , Hort Innovation: Citrus Gall Wasp in Southern Australia, 2018 images, and of course our FST team
+References: Vasali’s Garden Video on slicing galls, Melbourne article on pruning galls, Sustainable Gardening Australia, NSW Department of Primary Industries, Green Harvest Insect Trap, Deep Green Permaculture – includes description of cutting galls/exposing larvae to elements, WA Department of Primary Industries , Hort Innovation: Citrus Gall Wasp in Southern Australia, 2018 images, and our FST team.

 Welcome to Fruit Salad Trees!

 We will send you all the tree care advice you need to grow different fruits on one tree and keep the whole household happy!